An explanation of Mondrian's oeuvre by Michael Sciam

 Diagram D

-The composition reveals probable equivalences in which one direction or the other shows a slight predominance without either coming to prevail completely and establishing a permanent condition.
-Everything reverts to the construction and deconstruction of unitary syntheses of the opposing directions, which are simultaneously syntheses of two colors in this case.
+The composition shows probable equivalences in which one direction or the other shows a slight predominance without either coming to prevail completely and establishing a permanent condition.
+Everything reverts to the construction and deconstruction of unitary syntheses of the opposing directions, which are of two colors in this case.

 The accents of color that the artist must have added in 1942 (above all the small planes in the lower section) do not alter the composition significantly.
 They add “verticality” in an area that would otherwise be dominated by horizontals but serve above all to enrich the composition with color.